 Location: 800 Benvenuto Ave, Brentwood Bay

-For a detailed historic overview of several of the above mentioned gardens, check out our latest e-book:
+For a detailed historical overview of several above-mentioned gardens, check out our e-book:

 The Cowichan Valley doesn’t have any ‘manicured’ gardens (that I know of), but it does have a couple of spots that burst with spring blooms.